-For example, saying the word "excuse me" or raising one's hand in class can be rewarding in and of itself when (or if) the individual actually is acknowledged and needs are met, etc.
+Example: Saying the word "excuse me" or raising one's hand in class can be rewarding in and of itself when (or if) the individual actually is acknowledged and needs are met, etc.

 Motivation and self-initiation are examples of pivotal areas to learn.
-When learned, they increase a child's behavior repertoire .... they learn even more behaviors after they learn the pivotal areas.
+When learned, they increase a child's behavior repertoire; they learn even more behaviors after they learn the pivotal areas.
 Koegel, R. explains how this applied behavior analysis technique ends up being fun for the child or individual with an ASD and less stressful for the caretaker.
 The individual experiences that their efforts are tied to the consequence or reinforcer.

-Especially when used with reinforcers... social narratives can also be known as "Social Stories" termed by Carol Grey.
+Especially when used with reinforcers, social narratives can also be known as 'social stories' termed by Carol Grey.
 A social narrative is like a precursor to a social situation.
 It prepares an individual for a social situation which may be challenging.
-Carol Grey emphasizes the need for explaining the skill needed in the situation.. but from the individual's perspective.
+Carol Grey emphasizes the need for explaining the skill needed in the situation but from the individual's perspective.

-Video modeling can be a helpful tool - "Model-Me-Kids" has a free "app" that shows young kids interacting in different venues.
-Also "Coultier Videos" has some social skills for adolescents & adults with developmental disabilities.
-A new software program is "The Social Express" (thesocialexpress.com).
+Video modeling can be a helpful tool.
+Model-Me-Kids has a free app that shows young kids interacting in different venues.
+Also, Coultier Videos has some social skills for adolescents and adults with developmental disabilities.
+Software such as The Social Express can also be helpful.

 This strategy has shown to be very helpful.
 Peers will need to be trained on how to encourage or prompt individual.
 Also, peers can help with modeling the appropriate behavior and reinforce the individual when they demonstrate the behavior.

-Map out play experiences with peers under structured supervision to increase the development of communication and socialization
+Map out play experiences with peers under structured supervision to increase the development of communication and socialization.

 Video Modeling, Modeling, (demonstrating the behavior through various means), Peer-Mediated Social Skills Training; Pivotal Response Training; Script/Script Fading Procedures; Self-Management; Recreational/Sports/Exercise (especially with peer models); Socialization related classes (especially if peers taught how to interact and be models of skills); Social Narratives; Social Stories when used with behavior principles